Darryl Verdonk: Career

 Verdonk faced Khali Kutukcu at Enfusion Talents 79 on February 29, 2020.
 He won the fight by decision.

+Verdonk faced Vaggelis Sumpakas on March 26, 2022, at Enfusion #105.
+He won the fight by first-round technical knockout.

 On September 24, 2022, Verdonk faced Younes Smaili for the vacant Enfusion -70 kg title at Enfusion 112 in Eindhoven.
 Verdonk won the fight and the belt by technical knockout in the fourth round after Smaili retired due to a rib injury.

 Verdonk made the first defense of his Enfusion lightweight title on February 11, 2023, against Ilias Zouggary at Enfusion 118.
 He lost the fight by technical knockout in the fifth round.

 Verdonk faced Hiromi Wajima at K-1 World MAX 2024 - World Tournament Opening Round on March 20, 2024.
 He won the fight by a first-round technical knockout and qualified for the K-1 World MAX 2024 World Championship Final.

-Verdonk was scheduled to face Dengue Silva as a quarterfinals of the 2024 K-1 Woirld MAX Tournament.
+Verdonk was scheduled to face Dengue Silva as a quarterfinal of the 2024 K-1 Woirld MAX Tournament.
 He lost the fight by unanimous decision.

 On October 5, 2024, Verdonk faced Zhora Akopyan at K-1 World GP 2024 in Osaka.
 He won the fight by extension round unanimous decision.